 Downloading and testing the checks

 In the part 1, we setup password-less SSH.
-What good does that do?
-Now that we have a secure connection between the systems, we are quite a bit closer to securely running check commands using the SSH proxy on Nagios XI (or the check_by_ssh on Nagios Core).
+Now that we have a secure connection between the systems, we are quite a bit closer to securely running check commands using the SSH proxy on Nagios XI or the check_by_ssh on Nagios Core.

 First though, we need to get the various plugins on the pfSense box.
 We are going to use a handful of custom scripts, but we’ll also use some pre-compiled executables.
-You can compile your own by downloading them from https://nagios-plugins.org/downloads/, but I would not recommend it.
-Instead, you can grab these plugins pre-compiled from freshports.org.
-This is easy in FreeBSD because you just run ‘pkg install nagios-plugins’ from the command line as shown below.
+You *could* compile them yourself by downloading them from https://nagios-plugins.org/downloads/, but I would not recommend it.
+Instead, grab pre-compiled versions from freshports.org.
+This is easy in FreeBSD.
+You just need to be at a command line on the pfSense system.
+If you are still logged in from the last section, remember that you are signed in as the Nagios user.
+In that case, use ‘sudo’ prior to the ‘pkg install nagios-plugins’ command as shown below.
 After replying ‘y’ to the ‘proceed with this action’ question the command will pull the files down and place them in the package’s preferred directory.

 # sudo pkg install nagios-plugins Updating pfSense-core repository catalogue... pfSense-core repository is up to date.
 Updating pfSense repository catalogue... pfSense repository is up to date.
 All repositories are up to date.
 The following 1 package(s) will be affected (of 0 checked): New packages to be INSTALLED: nagios-plugins: 2.2.1_5,1 [pfSense] Number of packages to be installed: 1 The process will require 2 MiB more space.
 366 KiB to be downloaded.
 Proceed with this action? [y/N]:y